pubnub/c-sharp/unity/README.md

 #### Running the Demo App on PC

-Please use the folder Standalone (Windows) and refer to the ReadMe in it.
+Please use the folder [Windows-Standalone](Windows-Standalone) and refer to the ReadMe in it.

 #### Running the Demo App on Mac, Linux and Android

-Please use the folder Standalone (Mac and Linux), Android and refer to the ReadMe in it.
+Please use the folder [Mac-Linux-Android-Standalone](Mac-Linux-Android-Standalone) and refer to the ReadMe in it.

 #### Running the Demo App on iOS

-Please use the folder iOS and refer to the ReadMe in it.
+Please use the folder [iOS](iOS) or [iOS-MiniJson](iOS-MiniJson) and refer to the ReadMe in it.

 #### Potential Errors and their resolutions: